neudesic/documentation-solution-centers/process/interviews/interview-values-developer.md

 3. **What does the word &quot;innovation&quot; mean to you?**
 4. **What has been your most meaningful work experience?**
    - Listen for details of a project or challenge where the candidate showed competence and initiative, even if they weren&#39;t ultimately successful.
 A great answer will include specifics of a quantifiable outcome or result from a successful experience or valuable insights and strategy improvements from a meaningful failure.
+5. ***(Leadership)* How do you help your development team, who may have less real-world experience, be innovate in types of business that they may not be familiar with?**

 >**What to look for in an answer:**
 >